a-ng-d/figmug-ui/docs/theme-generator.md

 If you encounter issues:

-- Make sure the Sketch theme exists and is properly configured
+- Make sure the Figma theme exists and is properly configured
 - Check write permissions in the destination folders
 - Review log files for any possible errors